DylanStrnad/Programming-Assignment-1/DOCS.md

         }

 * ++count - increases # of times looped.
-Used by index to track producer postion.
+Used by index to track the producers postion in the buffer.
 * ++shmp->arrayCount - Increases number of items in buffer.
-* ++itemsProduced - determines how many times needed to increase shmp->slotsFilled.
+* ++itemsProduced - determines how many times the code needs to increase shmp->slotsFilled.
 This is utilized in the loop below:

         // increase slots filled by number of items produced. for(int i = 0; i < itemsProduced; ++i){